Updated November 2023.

 And, finally, here are some of the noted limitations directly from OpenAI:

 - “ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers.
 For instance, it will confidently state clearly wrong responses, like “it takes 9 women 1 month to make a baby.”

 - ChatGPT is sensitive to tweaks to the input phrasing or attempting the same prompt multiple times.
 Given one phrasing of a question, the model can claim to not know the answer, but given a slight rephrase, can answer correctly.
 For instance, one expert claims that it makes stuff up 15%–20% of the time.

 - The model is often excessively verbose and overuses certain phrases, such as restating that it’s a language model trained by OpenAI.
 These issues arise from biases in the training data (trainers prefer longer answers that look more comprehensive) and well-known over-optimization issues.

 - Ideally, the model would ask clarifying questions when the user provided an ambiguous query.
 Instead, our current models usually guess what the user intended.

-- While we’ve made efforts to make the model refuse inappropriate requests, it will sometimes respond to harmful instructions or exhibit biased behavior.
-We’re using the Moderation API to warn or block certain types of unsafe content, but we expect it to have some false negatives and positives for now.
-We’re eager to collect user feedback to aid our ongoing work to improve this system.
+- [T]he model…will sometimes refuse inappropriate requests [and] will sometimes respond to harmful instructions or exhibit biased behavior.
+We’re using the Moderation API to warn or block certain types of unsafe content, but we expect it to have some false negatives and positives for now.”

 Therefore, you should always be careful before using ChatGPT’s text or codes in your work.